uzunovam/uzunovam/_posts/2020-04-28-anders-herlitz-on-unstable-choices.md

 <p style="padding-left:100px;">if \(x \in S_{i}(A)\) and \(C(A) = \{x\}\), then \(T_{x}(x) \in S_{j}(T_{x}(A))\) for some \(i,j \in \{1, \dots, k\}\).</p>

+<p>That is to say, if an alternative is ‘best’ according to <cite>one</cite> of the theory’s standards, then it should also be ‘best’ according to <cite>some</cite> of the theory’s standards in the transmuted agenda that results from choosing the alternative.
+This is more plausible.
+But there are still problems.
+For example, stability** is violated in Case 2: even though \(s\) is optimal according to the first standard, once it has been chosen it is no longer optimal <cite>neither</cite> according to the first standard <cite>nor</cite> according to the second.
+That is, once \(s\) is chosen, \((s,s)\) neither maximises the welfare of the worst off agent two, nor minimises inequality.</p>

+<p>And yet, there doesn’t seem to be anything suspicious with these stability violations: a prioritarian-egalitarian theory that maximises the welfare of the worst off until everyone has enough and from then on focuses on inequality is perfectly coherent in these cases.
+If anything, they seem to make the stability conditions look suspicious as standards for evaluating hybrid theories.</p>